aiven/aiven-docs/docs/products/flink/howto/create-jar-application.md

 :::note
 Enabling Custom JARs for existing services is currently not possible.
-If you did not enable this feature during service creation, you must create a new service with Custom JARs enabled.
+If you did not enable this feature during service creation, you must create a service with Custom JARs enabled.
 :::